 What are the benefits of using a hardware firewall?

-A hardware firewall is beneficial for homes and businesses as another layer of security to keep systems safe from hackers.
+Firewall hardware is beneficial for homes and businesses as another layer of internet security to keep systems safe from hackers.
 Some of the best home hardware firewalls also offer the following benefits:

 - Customization: You can customize the access ports to set and adjust permissions.